Marjory Stoneman Douglas And The River Of Grass

 When Allen first approached Douglas, he suggested she write a story on the Miami River, which was, and still is, critical to Miami’s trade industry.
 Douglas shot down this idea.
 Why?
 She didn’t find the Miami River to be all that interesting.
 Marjory was quoted saying “It’s about an inch long”.
 After she declined the offer to write about the Miami River, she got to work finding an interesting river to write about in Florida.

 Florida’s “River Of Grass”

 That’s not all Douglas discovered about the Everglades.
-With help from her friend and geologist Gerald Parker, Douglas and Parker together made an incredible discover.
+With help from her friend and geologist Gerald Parker, Douglas and Parker together made an incredible discovery.
 It was known that all of South Florida’s freshwater is sourced from the Biscayne Aquifer.
-What does this have to do with the Everglades?
+So what does this have to do with the Everglades?
 All of the water in the Biscayne Aquifer is filled by The Everglades.
-Douglas and Parker were the first to discover these facts and put them on paper.
+Douglas and Parker are the first to discover these facts and put them on paper.

 Marjory Stoneman Douglas – Defender Of The Everglades

 Douglas is one of the Everglade’s first activists.
 Her work on defending the Everglades laid the foundation for many conservation projects still in going in the River of Grass.
 Without Douglas, we’d likely not have an Everglades to enjoy with friends and family in the 21st Century.
 In 1998, Marjory Stoneman Douglas passed away at the age of 108 years old.
 Maybe her old age was a way of Mother Nature saying “thank you for your hard work”.